Skip Navigation LinksMidwives

 Newborn screening is a critical preventative measure.
 It allows for the early identification and treatment of health issues to prevent serious illness, disability, or death.
 Early identification and treatment promote healthy child development and overall quality of life for newborns and their families.

 Midwives play a key role in promoting the health and well-being of babies and families.
 By educating parents about evidence-based newborn screening benefits and options, midwives can engage families in informed choice discussions.
-This web page contains information specifically directed for midwives and community birth providers.
+This web page contains information specifically directed for midwives and those who work in community birth settings.

 In California, newborn screening blood collection needs to be done from 12 to 48 hours after birth, with 24 hours being the optimal time for collection.
 The specimen needs to be shipped to the processing laboratory using the preferred California Newborn Screening (NBS) Program vendor so that it is received within 48 hours of collection.